mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 sweeps of the 4 AU gas giant orbit, as well as the Grant orbit, but nothing has been found.

 However, such a search is the domain of a ship like the _Jeramiah_.
-Within a one light year volume of a star lies 9.46 trillion cubic kilometres of space, so there is a lot of volume to search.
+Within a one light year volume of a star lies 9.46 trillion cubic kilometers of space, so there is a lot of volume to search.

 **THE DISCOVERY**
 The _Machii_ is in fact in the Grant system.
 It is however, drifting without power in the outer asteroid field.
 Depend-